swarm64/netdata/README.md

 # Summary

-The configuration file and python file needed to read out and display statistics for FPGAs in the system
+The configuration file and python file needed to read out and display statistics for FPGAs in the system.

+**Using the netdata plugin can cause a slowdown in the FPGA in some cases.**

 # Prerequisites